HistoryThis section has been translated automatically.

 EtiopathogenesisThis section has been translated automatically.

-In a larger proportion of cases (30-50%), exact attribution to a triggering cause is not possible.
+In a larger proportion of cases (30-50%), an exact assignment to a triggering cause is not possible.
 In addition to these "idiopathic" cases, infectious and/or drug-allergic causes or combinations thereof can be detected.
 The spectrum of infections is very different in the various regions of the world.
 World regions very different.

 - The underlying immune mechanisms are not clearly defined; the formation of so-called Miescher's radial nodules in the fatty tissue septa suggests a panniculitis primarily occurring in the septal connective tissue.